coderarjob/meghaos-x86/docs/x86/gdt.md

 Where to keep the GDT?
 Two possible options:

 1. At a fixed physical location, say `0x00800`
-2. Keep two separate GDTs on in `boot1` and another in `kernel`.
+2. Keep two separate GDTs one in `boot1` and another in `kernel`.
 Why two?
-   Because the stack area overlaps the memory where `boot` is loaded.
+   Because the kernel stack area overlaps the memory where `boot1` is loaded.

 I thought I will go with option 2.
 Because it decouples `boot1` and `kernel`.
 So I thought, but you see they are anyways linked.
 Let me explain.